r00t-3xp10it/hacking-material-books/obfuscation/simple_obfuscation.md

       based in the exelent 'Invoke-Obfuscation' powershell cmdlet develop by: @danielbohannon.

-      Also keep in mind of the most common obfuscations technics like write a file on disk before executing any malicious actions (agent execution) replace any main functions (syscall's) by base64 encoded variables/funtions, and store them inside your script (agent) to be called at run-time execution, also remmenber to use 'Rubish Data' piped (|) before your system call's and the last but not least, Concatenate/splatting all function names also to use big and small letters (eg: Po"W"e^Rs%!h%E^lL"."e^%i:~14,1%^E) since cmd.exe interpreter its not case sensitive.
+      Also keep in mind of the most common obfuscations technics like write a file on disk before executing any malicious actions (agent execution) or execute obscure funtions, replace any main functions (and syscall's) by base64 encoded variables/funtions, and store them inside your script (agent) to be called at run-time, also remmenber to use 'Rubish Data' piped (|) before your system call's and the last but not least, Tick,Concatenate/splatting all function names also to use big and small letters (eg: P`o"W"e^Rs%!h%E^l%0D%L"."e^%i0:~14,1%^E) since microsoft's interpreters are not case sensitive (powershell and cmd).

       Less used powershell parameters: powershell.exe -noP -Win hidden -ep ByPass -nonI -en check the full list in Referencies URL link [5] http://www.danielbohannon.com/blog-1/